alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 ```

 ![Time window definition](doc/images/TimeWindowDefinition.png "Time window definition")

+In the example above, the first run at HH:00 was successful, but failed at HH:10.

 By default, runs can overlap (if the run duration exceed the time window) :